hocnguyen12/hocnguyen12/README.md

+### Presentation

-I am an ENSICAEN (National Engineering School of Caen, France) student majoring in e-payment and cybersecurity, interested about research in both the AI and security fields
+I am an ENSICAEN (National Engineering School of Caen, France) student majoring in e-payment and cybersecurity, interested about software developpment, CTFs and research in both the AI and security fields

 <!---
 - 👋 Hi, I’m @hocnguyen12